What to expect when you visit

 You will hear a sermon.
 We have an employed preacher who delivers the majority of the sermons.
 These sermons are designed to bring a relevant Bible message that may not always make you feel better, but it will always challenge you to be better!

 Finally, you can expect to find a listening ear if you need spiritual help.
 We always offer the opportunity for someone to come to Christ in faith and be baptized (if you wonder why we do that, see our FAQ’s).
 And we always offer the opportunity for someone to confess their sins and ask for the prayers of the church.
-If you want to do that privately, you can talk to our elders or our preacher about that after the church service.
+If you want to do that privately, you can talk to our shepherds or our preacher about that after the church service.
 They will be standing up front after the sermon so you can easily know who they are.

 We’re glad that you’re considering worshiping with us!
 You will be a welcome guest when you come, and we look forward to being a blessing to you!